36 Signature Cocktail Ideas Your Guests Will Be Obsessed With

 A summery drink like strawberry rosé punch is super simple and affordable—all you need is four ingredients (frozen strawberries, pink Moscato champagne, lemon lime soda and simple syrup).
 Yes, please.

-Fresca sangria is delicious and doesn't require splurging on fancy ingredients—to start, you just need some bottles of cheap white wine.
-Simply add Fresca and fresh fruit like peaches, strawberries and grapes.
+Fizzy sangria is delicious and doesn't require splurging on fancy ingredients.
+To start, you just need some bottles of cheap white wine.
+Then, simply add seltzer water and fresh fruit like peaches, strawberries and grapes.
 Your guests will be coming back for more.

 One wedding trend that's here to stay?
 Interactive wedding drink stations.
 Skip the line at the bar completely by offering self-serve beer on tap.